- Written by Dr.Mehmet Demircioglu

 After surgery, especially if the donor looks thin, patchy, or overharvested, the patient suddenly understands that the donor area was the real budget.

 Every graft taken from the donor area has an opportunity cost.
 It can improve one area today, but it cannot be used again tomorrow.
-This is why I never treat grafts as a simple number to win a consultation.
+Grafts should never be treated as a plain number to win a consultation.

 When too many grafts are removed in one session, the patient may lose options.
 Short hairstyles may become more difficult.
 A fade may reveal uneven extraction.
 A second procedure may become harder.
 Repair may become limited.